olmokramer/scrollbar-width.js/README.md

 A global variable `global.SCROLLBAR_WIDTH` will then be available.

+Alternatively, you can do

+    var scrollbarWidth = require("scrollbar-width");

+Then the width will be available from the variable.

 ### Browser

 To install in the browser just save scrollbarWidth.js to your project and include it in your html.